lukepak/demo-ci-cd-terraform/README.md

 ### Setting Up Remote State

 1. **Create S3 Bucket and DynamoDB Table**:
-   - The S3 bucket and DynamoDB table can be created using the Terraform script located in the `infrastructure` directory.
+   - The S3 bucket and DynamoDB table can be created using the Terraform script located in the `backend` directory.

    ```bash
    cd backend